3 Faces: Production

 3 Faces was Jafar Panahi's fourth film made under his 20-year filmmaking ban imposed by the government of Iran, after This Is Not a Film, Closed Curtain, and Taxi.
 It is filmed in a remote Turkish (Azerbaijani) speaking part of Iran where Panahi's parents hail from.

 Of necessity the filming is often 'rough and ready', including an opening sequence filmed using a hand held mobile phone.

+Reception

-Critical reception
+Critical response

-3 Faces has a 78/100 average on Metacritic.
+3 Faces has an approval rating of 98% on review aggregator website Rotten Tomatoes, based on 102 reviews, and an average rating of 7.9/10.
+The website's critical consensus states: "Observational, insightful, and ultimately powerful, 3 Faces adds another quietly thought-provoking chapter to writer-director Jafar Panahi's filmography".

+Metacritic assigned the film a weighted average score of 78 out of 100, based on 18 critics, indicating generally favourable reviews.

 Variety describes the film as an "absorbing paradox", where Panahi shifts the emphasis onto "a whole underclass of Iranian womanhood" in "what feels like his freest film" and "most elusive" since his film-making ban.
 The review says the film is a "quietly fierce act of cinematic defiance."

 The Los Angeles Times described the film as a "multi-generational portrait" with "its quotidian poetry, its deep reserves of mystery and its rich rewards for an open-hearted audience".